At LCC, our goal is to inspire students to become inquiring, principled, open-minded, caring, reflective and engaged citizens of our world.

 An MYP Candidate School

 LCC has been approved as a candidate school for the International Baccalaureate Middle Years Programme (IB MYP).
-This approval represents the first step in our efforts to become an authorized MYP school and offers validation of our exceptional approaches to teaching and learning at LCC.
+This approval represents the first step in our efforts to become an authorized MYP school and offers validation of our exceptional approaches to learning at LCC.

 The MYP is a framework that uses a variety of teaching strategies and styles to help students understand the connections between their studies and the real world and become lifelong learners.